 When Will New Products Become Available for Sale?

-Cannabis edibles, extracts and topicals will gradually be available for purchase online and in bricks-and-mortar stores beginning in late 2019 or early 2020.
+Cannabis edibles, extracts and topicals will gradually be available for purchase online and in bricks-and-mortar stores beginning in early 2020.